Carson River East Fork

 Narrow entrance to Wrapper's Rapid at this flow The slalom is easier to negotiate on the right

-Note: Leviathan Creek enters on the right.
+Hazard: Bryant Creek emerges out of Leviathan Canyon on the right.
 Guidebooks say that Old Leviathan mine, a superfund site with evaporation pits containing 15 million gallons of acid mine leachate, pollutes the creek with arsenic and other heavy metals, and advise not drinking river water below here.
-Mitigation efforts started in 1984, and there have been no pond overflows since 1999, so it is probably now safe to filter or purify water below this point.
+Mitigation efforts started in 1984.
+No pond overflows have occurred since 1999.
+However it remains advisable to avoid filtering or purifying water below this point.

 East Fork Carson CA East Fork Carson CA